redox-os/website/content/news/this-month-260131.md

 <img src="/img/screenshot/vultr.png" class="img-responsive"/>

+## Redox on Web Browser!

+Our [v86 web demo] finally reached acceptable performance in terminal mode!

+Wildan Mubarok also improved it to increase performance and UI.

 ## Bootloader Environment Editor

 Wildan Mubarok implemented a boot environment text editor in the bootloader to insert environment variables and options to change the boot environment.